Skip to main content

 The Glean OAuth Authorization Server is disabled by default.
 To enable it, follow the steps below:

-Go to the Admin Console and navigate to Settings → Third‑party access (OAuth).
+1. Navigate to Admin Console → Settings → Third‑party access (OAuth).

 Once the Glean OAuth Authorization Server is enabled, you can start using it immediately, without any additional configuration.